Theirs was no gentle love

 Upon a Moon-Dark Moor would opt for (in my opinion) the horrible decision to use a step-back cover.
 Why did they want to hide that beautiful red dress Maggie Chandler wore?
 Wisely, the publishers rethought this design and returned to the previous style for a few more books.

 Elaine Duillo’s daughter Melissa Duillo Gallo would create a rare non-Elaine cover for Brandewyne for Across the Starlit Sea.
 Gregg Gulbronson would illustrate Desperado.
 Swan Road, a Viking romance about Ragnar Lodbrok’s fictional bastard son, was released with a step-back cover, as was Brandewyne’s next and last novel for Warner Books, The Jacaranda Tree, released in 1995.

 Beyond Historical Romance & Legacy

 Brandewyne also wrote two science-fantasy romance novels for Pocket Books, Passion Moon Rising and Beyond the Starlit Frost.
 These books made up another uncompleted trilogy called The Chronicles of Tintagel.

 After leaving Warner Books, Brandewyne turned her hand to writing contemporary, category, paranormal, and Gothic romances for Harlequin/Mira & Silhouette.

-Some of the prestigious literary awards won by Brandewyne include the Classic Award, Golden Quill Award, Bronze Pen Award, Gold Certificate, Reviewer’s Choice Award, Reviewer’s Choice Certificate, Career Achievement Award, Novelist of the Year of Historical Romance, etc. Brandewyne has been labeled as one of the “Leading Ladies of Love.”
+Some of the prestigious literary awards won by Brandewyne include the Classic Award, Golden Quill Award, Bronze Pen Award, Gold Certificate, Reviewer’s Choice Award, Reviewer’s Choice Certificate, Career Achievement Award, Novelist of the Year of Historical Romance, and more.
+Brandewyne has been labeled as one of the “Leading Ladies of Love.”